-Erik Thomsen lives with his wife, Cornelia Thomsen, an artist, and their three children Julia Marie (16), Anna Margarethe (14) and Georg Harry (7) in New York City.
+Erik Thomsen lives with his wife, Cornelia Thomsen, an artist, in New York City.
+They have three children: Julia Marie (20), Anna Margarethe (18) and Georg Harry (12).

 In September 2006 they relocated their gallery from Bensheim, Germany to New York, to a townhouse on the Upper East Side.

 In September 2010 Erik and Cornelia Thomsen move again, this time to a commercial gallery location at 23 East 67th Street, between Madison and Fifth Avenues.
 The new gallery, one block from the Armory, is a purpose-built space in a newly renovated townhouse.
 With twice the wall space of the previous location, the new gallery provides ample room for large pairs of screens and paintings.
 The space also features temperature and humidity controls conforming to museum standards.

 Fairs where they have exhibited include: